cdot/Squirrel/README.md

 as secure as anything else in your house or office, so can't easily be hacked, but you depend on having physical access to the book.
-What you really want is a password safe - somewhere where passwords can be stored together, but that is accessible from anywhere, but is totally secure.
+What you really want is a password safe - somewhere where passwords can be stored together, that is accessible from anywhere, but is totally secure.

-An excellent free tool that solves this problem is the passwdsafe family.
-This toolset supports most of the features we might require, but falls down in a couple of key areas:
-   - It requires software to be installed to your computer
-   - That software has to be maintained and upgraded each time your operating system changes
-   - It's obvious to an attacker when it is being used, allowing them to tailor their approach

-Squirrel, on the other hand:
+There are excellent free tools that solve this problem already.
+So why use Squirrel?
-   - runs entirely in the web browser, so nothing needs to be installed
+   - it runs entirely in the web browser, so nothing needs to be installed
-   - works on anything that has a reasonably modern browser (including those on mobile phones)
+   - it works on anything that has a reasonably modern browser (including those on mobile phones)
-   - doesn't require an internet connection to run
+   - it doesn't require an internet connection to run
-   - encrypts *everything* that it stores, sends or receives
+   - it encrypts *everything* that it stores, sends or receives
-   - doesn't require a special website to store stuff (it can use a number of different online cloud services as a store, and you can even add more)
+   - it doesn't require a special website to store stuff (it can use a number of different online cloud services as a store, and you can even add more)
-   - uses 256 bit AES (Rijndael), one of the toughest ciphers to crack
+   - it uses 256 bit AES (Rijndael), one of the toughest ciphers to crack
-   - can use image steganography to mask its use
+   - it can use image steganography to mask its use
-   - is entirely open source, allowing you to inspect, and if you want, propose modifications to the code
+   - it's entirely open source, allowing you to inspect, and if you want, propose modifications to the code
-   - doesn't have any way for users - or even developers - to access the data without your unique password
+   - it doesn't have any way for users - or even developers - to access the data without your unique password
-   - is simple to use
+   - it's simple to use

 Additional features include:
    - Reminders for when you think passwords need to be changed